 For all general queries about liquor licensing in Guernsey and Herm, please contact the Business Support Assistant on 01481 717371.
 Alternatively you can email firstname.lastname@example.org.

 - New Licensed Premises, Change of Designated Official

-- All application for a change of Designated Official, new licensee or alterations can now be presented to the Tuesday Court at 9.45am (applicants need to arrive for 9.30am) without the need to employ an advocate.
-This all the unopposed, straightforward applications.
+- All application for a change of Designated Official, new licensee, new licensed premises or alterations can be presented to the Tuesday Court at 9.45am (applicants need to arrive for 9.30am) without the need to employ an advocate.
+This is for all the unopposed, straightforward applications.